Technoculture/echoes/README.md

-# Echoes
+# ragents
-Collaboration platform for research teams and AI agents.
+Research Agents.

+Provides access to ChatGPT with traceability for research purposes.

-Aim is to add lots of "agents" in line with "Baby AGI" and similar projects for objective seeking agents that can be used for research purposes.
+Aim is to add lots of "agents" in like with "Baby AGI" and similar projects for objective seeking agents that can be used for research purposes.

 - Create a `.env` file in the root directory
   ```